-Learn of the different types of savings accounts including child, health, high yield, regular, retirement, and more.
+Learn of the different types of savings account including child, health, high yield, regular, retirement, and more.

 The various savings accounts that banks offer to their customers are as follows:

 - Child savings account

 What is a Savings Account?